ChennoShen239/25spring/Math 128A/Final_25Sample.md

 ---

-4. By performing Gaussian elimination with partial pivoting, find the permutation matrix $P$, the lower triangular matrix $L$ with 1’s on its diagonal, and the upper triangular matrix $U$ so that
+4. By performing *Gaussian elimination with partial pivoting*, find the permutation matrix $P$, the lower triangular matrix $L$ with 1’s on its diagonal, and the upper triangular matrix $U$ so that
     $$PA=LU,\quad\text{where}\quad A=\begin{pmatrix}0&1&1\\1&-2&-1\\1&-1&1\end{pmatrix}.$$
 ***Solutions:***